Healthdirect Free Australian health advice you can count on.

 • Avoid overheating.

-• Wash the area with cool water and a soft cloth.
+• Wash your groin with cool water and a soft cloth.
 Avoid soap and perfumed products.

 • Use an emollient (a medical moisturiser) such as sorbolene cream.

-• If you have broken skin or sores, don’t put on any cream or lotion until you have checked with your doctor.
-Don’t use any cream or lotion you already have at home until you have discussed your problem with a doctor or pharmacist.
+• If you have broken skin or sores, don't put on any cream or lotion until you have checked with your doctor or pharmacist.

-• Do not share towels while your groin skin is irritated or if you have a skin infection.
+• Do not share towels, especially when your skin is irritated or you have a skin infection.

 Groin infections